petezh/petezh.github.io/_posts/2021-06-18-time-tracking-su21.md

 - For completeness, I retroactively recategorized "miscellaneous" and "personal" work as blogging and renamed "professional" to "recruiting."
 - In February, I started tracking logistics (errands or chores) and in June, I created a new category for learning (productive media, like podcasts).
 I grouped these with planning and media, respectively.

 Here are the updated summary stats.
+Each of these categories is roughly normal.

 <table>
  <thead>